PenPen7531/ISSP-Triumf-435/Documentation/Nginx.md

 }
 ```
 This simple configuration will tell NGINX where to find the webpage, which port to access the service from, and the location or route the user will access from NGINX.

+For more information on NGINX, you can visit the <a href="https://www.nginx.com/">NGINX Documentation</a>